Skip to main content

 Highly trained and prepared workers to meet your needs

-• The agency will recruit and hire your workers, create a schedule, and arrange for training.
+• The agency will recruit and hire workers you approve, create a schedule, and arrange for training.
 This includes at least 24 hours of training every year.

 • The agency will make sure your workers follow your plan and all the rules.
 This includes written information about how to support you and keep you safe.